|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 Adverse effects in SPECT and their correction - attenuation, inhomogeneities - ring artifacts, reconstruction artifacts - star effect, axis of rotation; correction methods.

-Adverse effects of PET and their correction - absorption (attenuation) of radiation, scattering of radiation, range of positrons, random (false) coincidences.
+Adverse effects in PET and their correction - absorption (attenuation) of radiation, scattering of radiation, range of positrons, random (false) coincidences.

 Positron radionuclides suitable for PET, possibilities of using PET in tumor diagnostics, nuclear cardiology, CNS, in monitoring of hadron radiotherapy.